The phonetics of implosives

 Voiced implosives at a labial and alveolar place of articulation are quite common: both feature in the top-100 of most frequent speech sounds.

 In practice, it an be rather difficult to hear the difference between for instance the plosive [ b ] and a voiced implosive [ ɓ ].
 Although I have produced the voiced implosives with real exaggeration in the examples above, the implosion in real languages is much more subtle.
-Listen for instance to this difference in Zulu: you will hear the contrast between baba (voiced implosives) vs. bhabha (plain voiced plosive).
+Listen for instance to this difference in Zulu: you will hear the contrast between baba (voiced implosive) vs. bhabha (plain voiced plosive).